 - All program admission requirements have been met.

-- A candidate admitted on a contingency basis may begin program training and may be approved to take a certification examination, but shall not be recommended for a probationary certificate until the candidate has been awarded a baccalaureate degree.
+- A candidate admitted on a contingency basis may begin program training, but shall not be approved to take a certification examination nor shall not be recommended for a probationary certificate until the candidate has been awarded a baccalaureate degree.

 - The contingency admission will be valid for only the semester for which the contingency admission was granted and may not be extended for another semester.